 The wounds of infidelity are deep, and the victim of adultery will need time to mend and eventually forgive.
 The adulterer will need time to reflect on their mistakes, and show the remorse necessary for forgiveness to occur.

-It could take months.
-It could take years.
-It could take decades.
+Handling infidelity or coping with infidelity could take months, years, and maybe even decades.
 The pacing of the progress after an affair will vary from marriage to marriage.

 Counseling, counseling, and more counseling

 With all of the information that we have access to, we still tend to ask for help less and less.

 There are plenty of websites that can tell us what to do after marriage is rocked by adultery, so why go see a professional that will use a lot of the same tactics?

 Because that professional is trained to give objective advice on how to handle infidelity in marriage.

 Not only are they able to give objective guidance, but they can provide a form of accountability to both of the individuals involved.